 - Cut diagonally into slices.
 Bake 15 more minutes.

 - Remove and cool completely.

-- OPTIONAL: Dip into melted white chocolate and top with additional crushed candy.
+- Dip cooled biscotti into melted white chocolate and top with additional crushed candy.

 The dough for this biscotti recipe is very easy, and the steps to slice and bake twice are also just as simple!

 Topping: We typically top with melted white chocolate but regular chocolate is a good twist, too!
-The topping is not necessary but make these biscotti so beautiful.
+The white topping makes these biscotti so beautiful.

 Candy: We use candy canes typically, but sometimes crush peppermint round candies instead.
 Although we haven't tried it yet and have always used peppermint, you can use any flavor candy cane!

 Gifts: These candy cane biscotti sometimes appear in our Christmas gift baskets to neighbors.
 We'll stuff them in a tin alongside other homemade treats like puppy chow, fudge, candied nuts and Christmas crack.